charliemai/CMAI_CV/src/content/blog/post2.md

 ---
-title: "Why I Want to Pursue an MSc in AI at Trinity"
+title: "Why I Want to Pursue a Master's in AI and Evolve My Impact"
-description: "From DevOps to AI agents—how my journey led to the pursuit of formal training in Artificial Intelligence at Trinity College Dublin."
+description: "From DevOps to AI agents—how building practical systems inspired me to pursue formal AI study at a top Irish university."
 pubDate: "Jun 6 2025"
 heroImage: "/Pursue_MSc_AI.png"
-tags: ["Trinity", "Motivation", "Study"]
+tags: ["Ireland", "AI", "Postgraduate", "Motivation"]
 ---

-I’ve always been drawn to building tools that work for people—whether that’s a parking violation app that helped transform citizen reporting in Taiwan, or a GPT-based assistant that augments my own DevOps workflows.
+I’ve always been passionate about building practical systems that help people—whether it’s a traffic violation reporting app that empowered civic engagement in Taiwan, or a GPT-based assistant that supports complex DevOps workflows in my current work.

-Over the years, I’ve built systems that have had real impact.
-My citizen-reporting app processed over **440,000 traffic violation cases in a single year**, empowering law enforcement to serve the public more efficiently.
-More recently, I launched **Vouchgether**, a discount-sharing app built for communities in Ireland to **save money and encourage generosity**.
+Over the years, I’ve led the development of tools that made real-world impact.
+One citizen platform I built facilitated over 440,000 traffic violation reports in just one year, helping local governments deliver faster public services.
+Most recently, I launched Vouchgether, a community-oriented app in Ireland that enables people to share discounts, save money, and support each other.

-These projects taught me something important: good software helps people—but **AI has the potential to amplify that impact exponentially**.

-As I now work at **National Broadband Ireland**, I’ve already identified many areas where AI can be directly applied to national infrastructure—from intelligent fault detection to smarter resource optimization.
-The possibilities excite me deeply.
-And yet, I know that to truly unlock this power, I need deeper knowledge—**not just tools, but principles**.
+These experiences have shaped my conviction that while good software solves problems, AI can solve them at scale—with deeper intelligence and wider reach.

+As part of the team at National Broadband Ireland, I now support the infrastructure of an entire nation.
+I’ve observed firsthand how AI can revolutionize network monitoring, predictive fault detection, and customer issue resolution.
+The opportunity to integrate intelligent systems into national infrastructure is both thrilling and urgent.

-That’s why I’m applying to **Trinity College Dublin’s MSc in Computer Science (AI Track)**.
-Trinity’s reputation for academic excellence and cutting-edge research in adaptive computation aligns perfectly with my path.
-I don’t just want to consume AI APIs—I want to understand how they work, how to build them ethically, and how to scale them responsibly.
+To do this well, I don’t just want to apply pre-built AI services—I want to understand how they work, how to build them securely and ethically, and how to adapt them to solve meaningful problems.

+That’s why I’m applying to pursue a Master’s degree in Computer Science with a focus on Artificial Intelligence at one of Ireland’s top institutions—Trinity College Dublin, University College Dublin, or Dublin City University.
-This is not a career switch—it’s an evolution of purpose.

-Just as I once pursued my passion for software engineering and earned a Master’s degree from QUT, which led me to serve enterprise clients at AWS and beyond, I now feel ready to go deeper.
-My dream is to **build AI systems that benefit people, communities, and countries**—starting here in Ireland.
+I am not making a career shift—I’m deepening a mission.
+Just as I once pursued software engineering through my Master’s at QUT, and went on to support global clients at AWS and Verizon, I now want to dedicate myself to the next frontier: AI for public good.

+My goal is to build scalable, trustworthy AI systems that empower people and benefit society—starting with the communities and infrastructure here in Ireland.

-This degree is the next step toward that dream.
+This Master’s programme is the foundation I need to bring that vision to life.